abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Saddam Hussein's 8-year failed invasion of Iran, and South Vietnam's final defense against the North.
 This article is about private sector leadership lessons I took from the book.

-Writing about private sector leadership on the eve of a plausible military coup seems like peeing into the ocean, but it's this or doomscrolling so here we are.
+Writing about private sector leadership on the eve of a plausible military coup seems like peeing into the ocean, but it's this or doomscrolling and holding in your pee can kill you.

 Most management books are aspirational and map out success.
 This one is about repeated failure, despite great funding, first-mover advantage and better equipment, through repeated mistakes, and in the public eye.